-DIDACTIC BLOCKS All blocks other than those noted under "Clinic Blocks" CLINIC BLOCKS DMD 5401, 5402, 5403, 6401, 6402, 6403, 7401, 7402, 7403, 8401, 8402 Incomplete Student has not completed requirements necessary to issue a grade of Pass or No Pass .
+DIDACTIC BLOCKS CLINIC BLOCKS All blocks other than those noted under "Clinic Blocks" DMD 5401, 5402, 5403, 6401, 6402, 6403, 7401, 7402, 7403, 8401, 8402 Incomplete Student has not completed requirements necessary to issue a grade of Pass or No Pass .
 Specific requirements used to determine final grade for each block are noted in the block syllabus.
+These include, but are not limited to written assessments, formative daily projects (FPEs), or summative skills assessments (IPAs).
 Student has not completed requirements necessary to issue a grade of Pass or No Pass .
-Specific requirements used to determine a final grade for each clinic block are noted in the block syllabus. i.e., Attendance i.e., Required daily work (FPEs), assignments and/or quizzes i.e., End of block written assessments and/or IPAs i.e., Attendance i.e., Block IPAs No Pass Student does not meet Pass criteria for a block as outlined in the block syllabus.
-Student does not meet Pass criteria for clinic block as outlined in the block syllabus. i.e ., No Pass (below 90%) on end of block written assessment i.e. No Pass on block IPAs i.e., No Pass on block IPAs i.e., Below No Pass Clinic Progress Benchmarks i.e. Other criteria as determined by the PCL If a student receives a No Pass for a clinic block, they are placed on Academic Monitoring which facilitates the creation of the Clinic Monitoring Action Plan with the Course Director and the Student Assessment Team.
-An Action Plan includes explanation for No Pass as well as objectives to be met by a specified date to assist the student's return to expected level of progression.
-If a student receives a No Pass for a clinic block, they are placed on Clinic Monitoring which facilitates the creation of the Clinic Monitoring Action Plan with their PCL and the Student Assessment Team.
-An Action Plan includes explanatior for No Pass as well as objectives to be met by a specified date to assist the student's return to expected level of progression.
+Specific requirements used to determine a final grade for each clinic block are noted in the block syllabus. i.e., Block assignments, FPEs and/or IPAs as designated in the block syllabus No Pass Block Grade Clinic Progress Grade NO Pass Student does not meet Pass criteria for a block as outlined in the block syllabus.
+Students do not meet Pass criteria for clinic block as outlined in the block syllabus. i.e., No Pass (below 90%) on end of block written assessment i.e., No Pass on block IPAs - No Pass on block IPAs - Below No Pass Clinic Progress Benchmarks - Other criteria as determined by the PCL If a student receives a No Pass for a didactic block, they are placed on Academic Monitoring which facilitates the creation of an Action Plan by the Block Director and the Student Assessment Team.
+An Action Plan includes an explanation for No Pass as well as objectives to be met by a specified date to assist the student's return to the expected level of progression.
+If a student receives a No Pass for a clinic block, they are placed on Clinic Monitoring which facilitates the creation of an Action Plan with their PCL and the Student Assessment Team.
+An Action Plan includes an explanation for No Pass as well as objectives to be met by a specified date to assist the student's return to the expected level of progression.
+Professionalism Grade Professionalism Grade Students do not meet the Pass criteria for Professionalism.
+Students do not meet the Pass criteria for Professionalism.
+Class attendance is below 90%, Other professionalism infraction as documented by the Block Director. - Ethics and Professionalism score is below the benchmark established for each clinic block Seminar attendance is below 90%, Director. - Clinic attendance is below 90% and # Daily Evaluations is below the benchmark established for each block.
+(Student must be below BOTH benchmarks to receive a "No-Pass" for attendance and participation.)
+If a student receives a No Pass for Professionalism, an Action Plan is created by the block director and the Student Assessment Team.
+An Action Plan includes an explanation for No Pass as well as objectives to be met by a specified date to assist the student's return to the expected level of progression.
+If a student receives a No Pass for Professionalism, an Action Plan is created with their PCL and the Student Assessment Team.
+An Action Plan includes an explanation for No Pass as well as objectives to be met by a specified date to assist the student's return to the expected level of progression.
+Active Action Plans are monitored by the Student Assessment Team to verify completion by an established resolution date.
+Active Action Plans are monitored by the Student Assessment Team to verify completion by an established resolution date.